 - Lock IDs and credentials in secure hardware containers

-Security-by-design is the foundation of any secure IoT deployment and pre-embedded IDs and encryption keys are essential elements for secure data encryption, digital signature of messages and over-the-air device and security updates.
+Security-by-design is the foundation of any secure IoT deployment.
+Pre-embedded IDs and encryption keys are essential elements for secure data encryption, the digital signature of messages, and the over-the-air device and security updates.

 Securing data on its way to the cloud

-In addition, Thales uses strong encryption technology to protect the integrity of data and to ensure that only authorized devices and applications can access data through secure digital signature schemes.
+Besides, Thales uses robust encryption technology to protect data integrity and ensure that only authorized devices and apps can access data through secure digital signature schemes.

 Once the data has reached external platforms, it should also be protected.